veraPDF/veraPDF.github.io/cli/terminal/index.md

 Mac OS
 ------
 This is a good guide to starting a terminal session on a Mac: http://www.macworld.co.uk/feature/mac-software/get-more-out-of-os-x-terminal-3608274/.
-If you've installed veraPDF in the default directory then you should be able to type the command `cd verapdf` to move into the installation directory.
+If you've installed veraPDF in the default directory then you should be able to type the command <kbd>cd verapdf</kbd> to move into the installation directory.
 The session output should look like this:

     dm-macmini:~ cfw$ cd verapdf
     dm-macmini:verapdf cfw$

-You can now check which version of the software is installed by typing `./verapdf --version`, the output will look something like this:
+You can now check which version of the software is installed by typing
+<kbd>./verapdf --version</kbd>, the output will look something like this:

     dm-macmini:verapdf cfw$ ./verapdf --version
     veraPDF 1.0.6-PDFBOX